meduryllc/reach-blog-tutorial/tut-4/README.md

 Lines 9 through 26 define the Reach private developer test network service for Algorand.

-Lines 27 through 82 define services that allow the application to be run with different networks; including line 27, which defines reach-app-tut-8-ETH-live for connecting to a live network.
+Lines 27 through 82 define services that allow the application to be run with different networks; including line 27, which defines reach-app-tut-4-ETH-live for connecting to a live network.

-We’ll also add lines 85 through 90 to define a player service that is our application with an open standard input, as well as two instances named alice and bob.
+We’ll also add lines 85 through 90 to define a player service that represents our application with an open standard input, as well as two instances named alice and bob.

 With these in place, we can run
 ```